Border trade

-Border trade, in general, refers to the flow of goods and services across the border between different jurisdictions.
+Border trade (also cross-border shopping), in general, refers to the flow of goods and services across the border between different jurisdictions.
 In this sense, border trade is a part of the normal trade that flows through the ordinary export/import legal and logistical frameworks of nations and smaller jurisdictions.
 However border trade specifically refers to the increase in trade in areas where crossing borders is relatively easy and where products are significantly less expensive on one side of the border than the other – often because of significant variations in taxation levels on goods.
 Common items involved in border trade include alcohol, tobacco, medication, recreational drugs, automobiles, automotive fuel, groceries, furniture and clothing.

 As well as border trade across land or sea borders, air travel with a low-cost carrier can be worthwhile for an international trip for the same purpose, although baggage restrictions can limit the effective savings to those for small high-value goods.

 Where border trade is done for tax evasion, it forms part of the underground economy of both jurisdictions.

 By region

 Europe

-Typical examples of this are the borders between Ukraine and Russia, between Norway and Denmark/Sweden/Finland/Russia/Estonia and between Denmark and Germany//Switzerland.
-For instance, the excise tax on alcohol is lower in Estonia than in Finland and much lower than in Sweden, thus it is common to buy large volumes of alcohol when returning from Estonia: there are shops in the Tallinn harbour that cater specifically to tourists.
+Typical examples of this are the borders between Ukraine and Russia, between Norway and Denmark/Sweden/Finland/Russia/Estonia and between Denmark and Germany/Switzerland.
+For instance, the excise tax on alcohol is lower in Estonia than in Finland and much lower than in Sweden, thus it is common to buy large volumes of alcohol when returning from Estonia: there are shops in Tallinn harbour that cater specifically to tourists.
 In Finland, the best-selling Alko shop in proportion to local population is on the border to Norway, since even if the alcohol tax is high in Finland, it is lower than the one in Norway (and was lowered in order to decrease border trade with Estonia).

 Border trading exists between Lithuania and Poland, as buying food is cheaper in Poland than in Lithuania.

-Border trading exists between Northern Ireland and the Republic of Ireland; during the Global Financial Crisis, when the Euro rose against the British pound, so many from the Republic visited Newry—with lines of traffic four miles long—that the phenomenon became known as the "Newry effect".
+Border trading exists between Northern Ireland and the Republic of Ireland; during the 2008 financial crisis, when the Euro rose against the British pound, so many from the Republic visited Newry—with lines of traffic four miles long—that the phenomenon became known as the "Newry effect".
 One in four households in the Republic in counties as far as Galway, four hours away from the border, shopped for groceries in Northern Ireland.
 Petrol is cheaper in the Republic, and groceries, furniture and clothing are cheaper in Northern Ireland.